Some real {Rel} trajectories in $\mathcal{H}(1,1)$ that are not recurrent: Introduction

 If $k \geq 2$, there is a foliation of dimension $k-1$ called real Rel ---the formal definitions are in \Cref{sec:Rel}.
-Two sufficiently close surfaces in a leaf are obtained from each other via surgery which only modifies the position among different singularities in the horizontal direction.
+Two sufficiently close surfaces in a leaf are obtained from each other by a surgery that only modifies the relative horizontal positions of the singularities.
 When $k=2$, the leaves of this foliation have dimension one and determine a directional flow.
-We denote by $Rel_t(\cdot)$ the real Rel flow in this situation.
+We denote by $\Rel_t(\cdot)$ the real Rel flow in this situation.